alvarolm/named/README.md

 note:
     manual is just the baseline where each name reference is manually assigned.

-compared to "manual" of course its magnitudes slower, none the less I saw room for improvement: the only issue is that I used unsafe which is not recommended but saw it as acceptable, as its used to calculate the pointer of each field from their offset, and also cast *Field into a custom struct (named fieldHeader) pointer that matched the memory layout just to directly assign the string pointer to the name field.
+compared to "manual" of course its magnitudes slower, nonetheless I saw room for improvement: the only issue is that I used unsafe which is not recommended but saw it as acceptable, as its used to calculate the pointer of each field from their offset, and also cast *Field into a custom struct (named fieldHeader) pointer that matched the memory layout just to directly assign the string pointer to the name field.

 considerations from unsafe use: